Leo Sher, MD

-- ASSOCIATE PROFESSOR Psychiatry
+- PROFESSOR | Psychiatry

 Leo Sher, M.D. is an academic psychiatrist with a background in internal medicine.
-He is an Associate Professor of Psychiatry at the Mount Sinai School of Medicine and the Director of Inpatient Psychiatry at the James J. Peters Veterans’ Administration Medical Center.
-Dr. Sher has published more than 500 scientific works including 74 original research reports and 14 edited books.
-He is on the Editorial Board of several scientific journals and a reviewer for many journals.
+He is Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai and Director of Inpatient Psychiatry at the James J. Peters Veterans’ Administration Medical Center.
+Dr. Sher is a Diplomate of the American Board of Psychiatry and Neurology.

-Dr. Sher has been the Principal Investigator of several research studies.
-His research work has been mostly focused on the psychobiology of mood disorders and suicidal behavior.
+Dr. Sher has conducted extensive and groundbreaking research on the psychobiology and treatment of psychiatric disorders and suicidal behavior.
+He has contributed a lot to research in the fields of psychoneuroendocrinology and suicidology.
 Dr. Sher was the first researcher in North America who introduced the use of the combined dexamethasone suppression/corticotropin-releasing hormone stimulation test for psychiatric purposes.
-He has proposed the concept of posttraumatic mood disorder that was met with significant interest by experts in the field.
-Dr. Sher has also proposed a model of suicidal behavior in traumatized war veterans.
+Dr. Sher has proposed the concept of posttraumatic mood disorder that was met with significant interest by experts in the field.
+He has also proposed a model of suicidal behavior in traumatized war veterans.

 Dr. Sher has been teaching and supervising psychiatric residents and medical students for many years.
 Dr. Sher gave Grand Rounds and other educational lectures in many medical schools and hospitals.